Add some spice to your life with these curry recipes!

-The secret is to marinate the chicken in lemon, garlic, ginger, yogurt, and a ton of warming spices.
+The secret is to marinate the chicken in lemon, garlic, ginger, yogurt, and warming spices.

 One of the most important of which is garam masala.

-Serve it up with a side of fluffy white rice and warm naan if you have it.
+Serve it up with a starchy side dish like fluffy white rice and warm naan bread.

 Last but not least is lemongrass curry chicken.
 It’s a great choice when you want to keep things fresh and healthy.